 • Prep the Ham – For even roasting, remove the ham from the refrigerator and let it sit at room temperature for 2 hours (or 1 hr for a 6-7 lb ham), then remove the packaging and preheat the oven to 325˚F with the oven rack in the lower third of the oven.

-• Make the Glaze – Set a small saucepan over medium heat and add apricot preserves, honey, brown sugar, dijon, and butter.
-Stir until it reaches a simmer then cook 1 minute, whisking constantly then remove from heat.
+• Make the Glaze – In a saucepan over medium heat, combine apricot preserves, honey, brown sugar, dijon, and butter and whisk constantly until it comes to a simmer.
 The glaze should be the consistency of a light syrup.

 How to make glaze for ham in a saucepan